- Ph.D., M.A., The University of Chicago

 - Greco-Roman and Early Christian education

 Gray teaches courses on New Testament texts and their historical contexts, including the religions and philosophical traditions of the Roman Empire.
+She also teaches a two-semester sequence of Koine Greek, the language used by New Testament authors and their contemporaries.
 Her classes are designed to introduce students to the history of New Testament composition and interpretation; courses also offer students practical experience applying historical-critical methods and various contemporary interpretive lenses to the academic study of the Bible and early Christianity.

 Forthcoming “Marriage, New Testament,” entry for De Gruyter’s Encyclopedia of the Bible and its Reception.